jnwatson/py-lmdb/docs/index.rst

 * Library and CPython extension (this package) are 120kb of object code.

-MDB may be unattractive because:

-* Like SQLite but unlike LevelDB, the resulting database is not always optimally packed.
-* Source is very traditional #ifdef soup.
-* Logging and diagnostics are somewhat sparse.

 Duplicate keys and fixed address mappings aren't done yet.
 Duplicate keys would be nice to have, however fixed mappings interact badly with ASLR at least on OS X and will not be supported, and it's really not a useful feature for scripting